Dragon Anywhere is a powerful dictation app for iOS that can transform how you work. It’s a version of Nuance’s Dragon speech recognition software.

 If Dragon Anywhere save you buying a new computer, the subscription starts to look like a bargain.
 Even if you don’t go that far, your typewriter keyboard may gather dust.

-Dragon Anywhere works anywhere there’s a connection
+Dragon Anywhere works where there’s a connection

 The software doesn’t quite work anywhere.
 You need a live internet connection.
 Dragon Anywhere calls on Nuance’s cloud resourced to work its magic.
 That means you can only use it when you have a live internet connection.